HubSpot Sales Hub to keep tabs on your sales activity.

-Vidyard also offers a range of analytics — such as how your viewers are interacting with your content and who they are — and it integrates with other popular platforms, such as HubSpot, LinkedIn, and Salesforce.
-This saves your sales team time and allows them to view valuable video data alongside customer records and reports.
+Vidyard also offers a range of analytics — such as how your viewers are interacting with your content and who they are — and it integrates with other popular platforms, such as HubSpot, LinkedIn, Slack, and Salesforce.

-Not only does it help your sales team categorize content, but it also helps them share content in a way that is visually appealing, rather than sending prospects a bunch of bulky attachments:
+Paperflite helps your sales team share content in a way that is visually appealing, rather than sending prospects a bunch of bulky attachments.

 You can also set it up so prospects get a personalized notification while they’re searching for information on your website.
 That notification might look something like this:

-Our strategic coaching and hands-on training for your marketing and sales teams will help you improve your marketing metrics and scale your business with a better sales enablement strategy.
-Set up a time to talk to one of our advisors, and we’ll show you how to alleviate your sales challenges so you can finally celebrate incredible results.
+To see what this would look like at your business, set up a time to talk to one of our advisors, and we’ll show you how to alleviate your sales challenges so you can celebrate incredible results.